brigr/wfreq-go/README.md

 $ echo "Hello, brave world!" | ./wfreq
 ``

-## Building wfreq as HTTP web service with docker
+## Building wfreq as a HTTP web service with docker

 The main directory in this repo contains a `Dockerfile`.
 This can be used to build a web service around wfreq which can be accessible through a docker container.